 Provincetown, MA allows multifamily property owners to claim a tax exemption for any portion of the property used for affordable housing purposes.
 The exemption is calculated by multiplying the amount of tax ordinarily due by the percentage of floor area set aside for affordable housing purposes.
 The exemption is granted on a year-to-year basis for units serving households up to 80 percent of the area median income, and the Board of Assessor reviews tenants’ income information to confirm eligibility.
 Because the exemption is granted on a year-to-year basis, there is no long-term affordability requirement.

-Portland, OR’s Multiple-Unit Limited Tax Exemption Program, requires that at least 20 percent of rental units be affordable to households earning 60 percent of the area median family income (MFI)—or 80 percent of MFI in higher-cost areas—for the ten-year term of the exemption.
+Portland, OR’s Multiple-Unit Limited Tax Exemption Program, authorized by Portland’s city code and state statute requires under the interim rule that at least 20 percent of rental units be affordable to households earning 60 percent of the area median family income (MFI)—or 80 percent of MFI in higher-cost areas—for the ten-year term of the exemption.

 The Class S incentive in Cook County, IL provides a property tax exemption for multifamily rental housing that is subject to a project-based Section 8A federal program that assists low-income households afford rental housing.
 The tenant-based program allows the voucher holders to choose any unit that meets the program requirements; project-based program ensures selected units to remain affordable regardless of the tenant.
 In both cases, the voucher holder is responsible for paying about 30% of the unit including utilities, and the government covers the balance. contract.
 The exemption is available for a five-year period (the required duration of the contract), with an option to renew with continued participation in the Section 8 program under a Mark Up To Market Option or contract renewal.
 At least 20 percent of the units in the property must be Section 8 units, and these units are assessed at a lower rate than ordinarily applies to multifamily properties.